 - Noodle Incident: From Harlan's introduction:"[Jonathan Brand] was lying there propped on his elbows, a blade of grass in his mouth, watching half a dozen of the older, more sophisticated giants of the science fiction field dousing each other with beer from quart bottles on the lawn of Damon Knight's home.

 "Kindness forbids my explaining why Jim Blish, Ted Thomas, Damon and Gordy Dickson were cavorting in such an unseemly manner..."

-Higher Understanding Through Drugs: The story features someone trying to do this in an attempt to use the higher understanding of his own body functions and mental state to cure cancer.
+- Higher Understanding Through Drugs: "Carcinoma Angels" features someone trying to do this in an attempt to use the higher understanding of his own body functions and mental state to cure cancer.
 It works, but now he can't find his way out into the physical world again.

-Journey to the Center of the Mind: The protagonist of the story goes on a journey into his own mind to attempt to cure his cancer.
+- Journey to the Center of the Mind: The protagonist goes on a journey into his own mind to attempt to cure his cancer.
 It works, but in a twist ending he can't find his way back out and spends the rest of his life in a coma.